 I have never done any firearm competitions before this year.
 Maybe one unofficial skeet shoot…anyway… I was offered an invitation to a 3-gun charity match that sounded fun.
 I had the PTO at work, so I thought, cool, I’ll try.
 Literature said they provided 9mm and 5.56 ammo, but I didn’t have anything but a sub-compact 9mm.
-I went to several gun stores looking for extended magazines for my, um lets just say Italian friend, and struck out.
+I went to several gun stores looking for extended magazines for my, um lets just say Italian friend, and struck out, well I did find a couple at $59+ and they were not even the High-Cap variety.
 While fumbling for last min ideas at my local independent gun store, next to my ritual Sunday-breakfast diner, I was asked the question that changed the course of history – “Have you heard of CANIK arms?” — “um, no. Should I have?”

 I really didn’t need another pistol, and I had about decided to pick up a couple extra mags and foot the bill for my own 45ACP rounds – it was a charity match, but I’d need a holster too, and…… Well Props here to the employee, he knew how to market the pistol, carrying one on his hip behind the counter and singing it’s praises.
 He handed one over, and the size and weight felt great, but I don’t need another pistol.
 OoOo they come in desert tan “that’s flat dark earth” ok, whatever – but it is pretty….
 Hmm, and what a coincidence, it comes with a paddle holster, and 2 -18 round mags, that will cover most competition stages, but if you want a 3rd mag it’s only $25, that’s pretty cheap…..
 But I don’t need another pistol (you see where this is going – don’t you).